yueyueL/awesome_chatgpt_tools_for_research/README.md

 > Please provide multiple versions for reference

 **Revision Guidance**
+- [ ] Precision
-> More precise
+      More precise
+- [ ] Brevity
-> More concise
+      More concise
+- [ ] Objectivity
-> More objective
+      More objective
+- [ ] Coherence
-> More coherent
+      More coherent
+- [ ] Consistency
-> More consistent
+      More consistent
+- [ ] Academic tone
-> More academic
+      More academic
+- [ ] Formal grammar
-> More formal grammar
+      More formal grammar
+- [ ] Nuance
-> More nuanced
+      More nuanced

-**Degree for revision**
+- **Levels**:
-> Subtle edits only
+   - Subtle edits
-> Minor edits
+   - Minor refinements
-> Rephrase for clarity
-> Simplify sentence structure
+   - Clarity-focused rephrasing
+   - Sentence simplification
-> Check grammar and spelling
+   - Grammar and spelling checks
-> Enhance flow and coherence
+   - Flow and coherence enhancements
-> Revise for style
+   - Style-focused revisions
-> Significant edits
+   - Significant modifications
-> Restructure content
+   - Content restructuring

 ### Acting as Grammarly
 Please proofread and revise my text for grammar errors.
 Your task is to provide a detailed review of the text, identifying any grammatical mistakes or awkward phrasing that could be improved.
 Please make specific suggestions on how to improve the text, including corrections to spelling, punctuation, syntax, and word choice.
 In your response, please explain why each change is necessary and how it improves the overall quality of the writing.
 Additionally, please ensure that your feedback is clear and easy to understand so that I can easily implement your suggestions.